 So I had a lesson on communication yesterday with a class and we were discussing which spoken and written forms of communication the students prefer to use and what problems they may encounter with different forms of writing and speaking.
 It was interesting because these were adults and they were very aware of their difficulties and how it affected their communication.

 I know from experience that students here in Poland very often hesitate and pause when speaking because they are afraid of making mistakes so I asked if not being afraid to make mistakes is important for a good communicator.
+I’ve covered the topic of mistakes and their role before.
 My intention was to point out the following:

 It's much harder to follow someone's speech if they are continuously pausing.
 Active listening is hard enough for most people so if someone is pausing while speaking it will be even more challenging.
 With that said, remember that making mistakes is fine and preferable to your listener because you are continuously talking and most often your errors are not going to cause a misunderstanding.